documentationfor yFiles for HTML 3.0.0.1

 Displaying a Group’s Contents

 IFoldingView can display the contents of a group or folder as an independent graph.
-You can use this feature to allow your users to browse into or enter a group or folder, for example.
+This feature enables users to browse into or enter a group or folder.

 IFoldingView.localRoot: INode

 Specifies the root of the view graph.
-Setting a group of the master graph limits the view graph to the contents of that group (excluding the group itself).
-Setting it to null results in the complete view graph.
+Setting a group node from the master graph limits the view graph to the contents of that group (excluding the group itself).
+Setting it to null displays the complete view graph.

 This property is named with regards to the grouping hierarchy in which each group is the root of its content.